luckyyc12/academic-kickstart/content/publication/2019_PES_GM_DPF/index.md

 #publication_short = "In *SITIS*"

 # Abstract and optional shortened version.
-abstract = "This paper proposes a graph computation based sequential power flow calculation method for Line Commutated Converter (LCC) based large-scale AC/DC systems to achieve a high computing performance.
-Based on the graph theory, the complex AC/DC system is first converted to a graph model and stored in a graph database.
-Then, the hybrid system is divided into several isolated areas with graph partition algorithm by decoupling AC and DC networks.
-Thus, the power flow analysis can be executed in parallel for each independent area with the new selected slack buses.
-Furthermore, for each area, the node-based parallel computing (NPC) and hierarchical parallel computing (HPC) used in graph computation are employed to speed up fast decoupled power flow (FDPF).
-Comprehensive case studies on the
-IEEE 300-bus, polished South Carolina 12,000-bus system and a China 11,119-bus system are performed to demonstrate the accuracy and efficiency of the proposed method."
+abstract = "Power flow analysis plays a fundamental and critical role in the energy management system (EMS).
+It is required to well accommodate large and complex power system.
+To achieve a high performance and accurate power flow analysis, a graph computing based distributed power flow analysis approach is proposed in this paper.
+Firstly, a power system network is divided into multiple areas.
+Slack buses are selected for each area and, at each SCADA sampling period, the inter-area transmission line power flows are equivalently allocated as extra load injections to corresponding buses.
+Then, the system network is converted into multiple independent areas.
+In this way, the power flow analysis could be conducted in parallel for each area and the solved system states could be guaranteed without compromise of accuracy.
+Besides, for each area, graph computing based fast decoupled power flow (FDPF) is employed to quickly analyze system states.
+IEEE 118-bus system and MP 10790-bus system are employed to verify the results accuracy and present the promising computation performance of the proposed approach."
 #abstract_short = "This paper employs vertex contraction to eliminate zero-impedance branch and combines two iterative methods to improve the convergence"

 # Is this a featured publication? (true/false)